-Summary: Americans are using cash less frequently and making payments more often by credit card or through payment apps.
-Yet, many CFI customers still like having cash as an option.
-To compete with fintechs in a future where less cash changes hands, CFIs will need to provide both advanced digital capabilities and a willingness to handle cash banking as well.
+Summary: This week, we will revisit the top BIDs of the year as we say goodbye to 2023.
+Our first stop down memory lane brings us to this article from Feb 15: Americans are using cash less frequently and making payments more often by credit card or through payment apps.
+CFIs will need to provide both advanced digital capabilities and a willingness to handle cash banking as well.